aleximm1/CV/README.md

 ## Alexander Imm

-I am a curious and enthusiastic Software Developer in training, who loves solving problems and I enjoy learning new technologies.
-I chose not to go to university and to instead focus on something in which both I have a genuine interest and could see myself doing for the rest of my life.
+I am a curious and enthusiastic Software Developer in training, who loves solving problems and learning new technologies.
+I chose not to go to university and instead to focus on something in which both I have a genuine interest and could see myself doing for the rest of my life.
 I am looking for the opportunity to work as part of a skilled team working on large scale complex problems.

 ## Skills

 #### Fast learner

-I feel am confident in my ability to pick up new technologies in a short amount of time
+I am confident in my ability to pick up new technologies quickly and apply the knowledge effectively.
+A good example of this being my practice project at Makers Academy where my group and I built a Google chrome extension.

-#### Problem solver
+- Tight deadline of less than 4 Days
+- First time using React, Node.js and Webpack
+- New to Mocha, Chai and Enzyme - used for testing
+- Completed the project on time

 #### Team player